 30000.01-04 REFERENCES {Heading 1}

-For NRC documents ADAMS accession number is included, it should be listed last in the entry.
+For NRC documents, if an ADAMS accession number is included, it should be listed last in the entry.
 (ML003717333) {Body Text 2}

 Regulatory guides and industry standards and codes do not need an ADAMS accession number.
 References and links to web pages must be public, unless specifically identified as non-public. (non-public, ML12345F789) {Body Text 2}

-Use the acronym (IMC or IP) rather than spelling out the designator for NRC documents.
+Use the acronym (IMC or IP) rather than spelling out the designator for NRC documents; define the first instance only.

 END {End}